cjdbarlow/Part-One/metronidazole.md

 # Metronidazole

-* Metronidazole interrupts cellular metabolism by **preferential reduction**, capturing electrons that would be usually transferred to other molecules
-  * Causes a build up of cytotoxic intermediate metabolic compounds and free radicals, that result in DNA breakage and subsequent cell death
+Metronidazole interrupts cellular metabolism by **preferential reduction**, capturing electrons that would be usually transferred to other molecules.
+This leads to a build up of cytotoxic intermediate metabolic compounds and free radicals, that result in DNA breakage and subsequent cell death.

 |Property|Drug
 |--|--|